SiddhanthNB/housing-price-prediction/README.md

 # housing-price-prediction

-A Multiple Linear Regression Model and Analysis
+A Multiple Linear Regression Model built for predicting the prices of houses in a locality of USA based upon various parameters.